WiseAgentLLC/Extension/README.md

 3. Optional - If you have the real extension installed, disable it to avoid confusion
 4. Turn on Development Mode
 5. Click "Load unpacked"
-6. Navigate to Repo and select
+6. Navigate to Repo and select the `/Chrome` folder
 7. Find the ID of the unpacked extension and copy
 8. Paste the ID over the value of the `extensionId` variable in `addViewCtrl.js`